muratk5n/thirdwave/en/README.md

 ---

-Whenever I hear "toleration" it sounds like ghetto toleration to me..
+Whenever I hear "tolerance" it sounds like ghetto toleration to me..

 ---